– Diarrhea is common in dogs, but when you see blood in it, it's best to immediately consult a veterinarian.

-The unfortunate reality is that all dogs can develop this affliction, and well over ten percent of dogs will suffer from at least one bout of this illness in their lifetime.
+The unfortunate reality is that all dogs can catch this condition, and well over 10% of dogs will suffer from at least one bout of this illness in their lifetime.

 Common treatments include antibiotics, IV fluids, and potassium and electrolyte supplements.

 The whipworm is especially dangerous as its eggs can survive in just about any environment, from water and food to soil and bedding.

 The eggs can also survive for years without a host.